Saturday, May 30, 2020

 Elevation gain/loss: 1790′

 It was a bit more of a drive to get to the next trailhead and when I arrived at 12:30pm, it was packed.
 I managed to snag the last spot in the parking lot, which was just a small pull-off the main road.
 This was probably my favorite hike of the day.
 Despite the number of cars at the trailhead, I was able to dodge around all the hikers coming down from the summit or speed past the ones hiking up.
 I made it to the summit by 1:30pm and took a few minutes to take pictures and just soak in the endless views.
 It was only me and two other people at the summit and there was plenty of space to spread out.
-After that, I headed back down, passing by many of the same people I’d seen on my way up, with just as few of them wearing masks.
+After that, I headed back down, passing by many of the same people I’d seen on my way up.

 St. Regis Mountain